Last reviewed: September 2018

 - All members of staff will be fully aware of their responsibilities and the responsibilities of other members of staff in the area of child protection.

-- All permanent members of staff will be aware of a number of alternative mechanisms for triggering child protection procedures.
+- All team leaders will be aware of a number of alternative mechanisms for triggering child protection procedures.

 - All activities will be appropriate for the attendees, comply with Health & Safety requirements and be covered by appropriate insurance.